blakkd/faster-whisper-hotkey/README.md

     ```sh
     python transcribe_microphone.py
     ```

-2. Choose between using last settings or choosing new ones.

-3. If you choose "Choose New Settings", you will be presented with a series of menus to select your desired configuration:

-    - **Device Name**: Select the audio input device.
-    - **Model Size**: Choose the transcription model size.
-    - **Compute Type**: Specify the compute type (`float16` or `int8`).
-    - **Device**: Select the computing device (`cpu` or `cuda`).
-    - **Language**: Choose the language for transcription.

-4. Press `PAUSE` on your keyboard to start/stop recording.

-5. The transcribed text will be simulated as if typed by a user.
+2. Go through the the menu steps
+3. When the model is loaded, be sure to be in a text field
+4. Simply press the hotkey (PAUSE by default) while you speak, then release, and see the magic happenning!

+Once the script is running, you can forget it, the model will remain loaded, and it's ready to transcribe at any time.

 ## Configuration

-The script loads configuration from `available_models_languages.json`, which includes accepted models and languages.
-You can modify this file to add or remove supported models and languages.
+The script loads configuration from `available_models_languages.json`, which includes all the accepted models and languages.

+- GPU (cuda): instant transcription, even on large models.
+- On CPU: even medium model size, INT8, can still be acceptable (less than 5sec for ~1-2 sentences on my setup)
+- While you will always face the initial delay, transcribing longer sequences compared to just few words won't lead to significant added delay

 ### Settings File

 The script saves and loads settings to/from `transcriber_settings.json`.
-This allows the application to remember your previous configurations for future use.
+This allows remember your previous settings for ease.

 ## Logging